Essays (Montaigne): Content

-Montaigne's stated goal in his book is to describe himself with utter frankness and honesty ("bonne foi").
+Montaigne's stated goal in his book is to describe himself with utter frankness and honesty ("de bonne foi", lit. "in good faith").
 The insight into human nature provided by his essays, for which they are so widely read, is merely a by-product of his introspection.
 Though the implications of his essays were profound and far-reaching, he did not intend or suspect that his work would garner much attention outside of his inner circle, prefacing his essays with, "I am myself the matter of this book; you would be unreasonable to suspend your leisure on so frivolous and vain a subject."

 Montaigne's essay topics spanned the entire spectrum of the profound to the trivial, with titles ranging from "Of Sadness and Sorrow" and "Of Conscience" to "Of Smells" and "Of Posting" (referring to posting letters).
 Montaigne wrote at the height of the French Wars of Religion (1562–1598) between Catholics and protestant Huguenots.
 Christianity in the 15th and 16th centuries saw Protestant authors consistently attempting to subvert Church doctrine with reason and scholarship.
 Consequently, some Catholic scholars embraced skepticism as a means to discredit all reason and scholarship and accept Church doctrine through faith alone.

 Montaigne never found certainty in any of his inquiries into the nature of man and things, despite his best efforts and many attempts.
 He mistrusted the certainty of both human reason and experience.
 He reasoned that while man is finite, truth is infinite; thus, human capacity is naturally inhibited in grasping reality in its fullness or with certainty.
 Though he did believe in the existence of absolute truth, he believed that such truth could only be arrived at by man through divine revelation, leaving us in the dark on most matters.
 He finds the great variety and volatility of human nature to be its most basic features, which resonates with Renaissance thought about the fragility of humans.
 According to the scholar Paul Oskar Kristeller, "the writers of the period were keenly aware of the miseries and ills of our earthly existence".
 A representative quote of Montaigne is: "I have never seen a greater monster or miracle than myself."